Kong/aws-workshops/aws-modernization-with-konnect/content/introduction/solution/_index.en.md

 Plugins provide advanced functionality and extend the use of Kong Gateway, allowing you to add new features to your gateway.
 Plugins can be configured to run in a variety of contexts, ranging from a specific route to all upstreams.
 Plugins can perform operations in your environment, such as authentication, rate-limiting, or transformations on a proxied request.

 ### Proxy
-Kong is a reverse proxy that manages traffic between clients and hosts.
+Kong Runtime is a reverse proxy that manages traffic between clients and hosts.
 As a gateway, Kong’s proxy functionality evaluates any incoming HTTP request against the Routes you have configured to find a matching one.
 If a given request matches the rules of a specific Route, Kong processes proxying the request.
 Because each Route is linked to a Service, Kong runs the plugins you have configured on your Route and its associated Service and then proxies the request upstream.

 ### Proxy Caching
 One of the key benefits of using a reverse proxy is the ability to cache frequently-accessed content.
 The benefit is that upstream services do not need to waste computation on repeated requests.